EranStockdale/EranStockdale.github.io/README.md

 # EranStockdale.github.io

 ### Hey there, I'm Eran!
-I like programming, a bit of gaming and pidgeons.
+I like programming, a bit of gaming and pigeons.

 Games I enjoy:
 - [Risk of Rain: 2](https://store.steampowered.com/app/632360/Risk_of_Rain_2/)